Introduction

 5) Limit High-Fructose Fruits:

-• Why: While fruits are generally nutritious, some high-fructose options may contribute to increased uric acid levels.
-Balancing fruit intake, especially those higher in fructose is recommended for individuals managing gout.
+- Why: While fruits are generally nutritious, some high-fructose options may contribute to increased uric acid levels.
+Balancing fruit intake, especially that of higher-fructose fruits, is recommended for individuals managing gout.
 Including a variety of fruits in moderation helps maintain a healthy diet.

 6) Avoid Excessive Salt: